AWW0886/calculator/README.md

 JULY update #3:
 I think it's done!
 Very simple calculator, as directed.
 Perhaps in the future, will add +/- so I can multiple with a negative number.
 I also would like to add keyboard support, at least with the numbers.
 Got to try out new things in CSS such as box-shadow and linear-gradient.
 Happy overall and feel good about submitting!

+JULY quick update #4:
+Decided to trial out more blue, specifically with the keys.
+Kind of feeling like it's too blue now...
+I'll give it some time...